ceres-solver/ceres-solver/docs/source/building.rst

 required modifications to ``FooConfig.cmake`` are show below:

 .. code-block:: cmake
+    :caption: Importing Ceres in FooConfig.cmake using CMake 2.8.x style

     # When configure_file() is used to generate FooConfig.cmake from
     # FooConfig.cmake.in, @Ceres_DIR@ will be replaced with the current